-In the case that equipment to be connected through that switch may not be protected, a fuse is often incorporated as part of the switch.
+In the case that equipment to be connected through the switch may not be protected, a fuse is often incorporated as part of the switch.

 This chapter will discuss the ratings and categories of electric switches.

-Electric switches have ratings that need to be considered in electric switch selection and application.
-These ratings are mainly:
+Electric switches have ratings that need to be considered during selection and application.
+These ratings include:

-For a circuit breaker, the rating is the current at above which the breaker "trips".
+For a circuit breaker, the rating is the current above which the breaker "trips".
 Tripping, in this context, means breaking up the circuit.
-There often is an allowance from the rated current before the breaker actually trips.
+There is often an allowance from the rated current before the breaker trips.
 This allowance is often expressed as a percentage of the rated current.

 For some electronic switches, the current rating may show the value above which the actuator can no longer switch the connection off.
 Alternatively, it is the maximum current that the switch is designed to handle.